 Guinea pigs, correctly known as cavies, make wonderful pets.
 Not only do they have charming personalities but they are also far less prone to nipping than similar small pets like hamsters and gerbils.
-The American Cavy Breeders Association (ACBA) recognizes 13 distinct breeds as of 2016, and one of these cuties just might steal your heart.
+The American Cavy Breeders Association (ACBA) recognizes 13 different types of guinea pigs as of 2016, and one of these cuties just might steal your heart.

 The coats of short-haired guinea pigs typically measure a little less than one inch long, so they are relatively easy to care for.
-Three breeds fit this description.
+Three guine pig breeds fit this description.

-The American is one of the more common breeds you'll find at pet stores.
+The American guinea pig is one of the more common types of guinea pigs you'll find at pet stores.
 It has a short, shiny coat that lays smooth without any rosettes (a whorl of hair that fans outward in all directions from a center point).
 All colors or color combinations are acceptable.

-The American Satin is nearly identical to the American.
+The American Satin guinea pig breed is nearly identical to the American.
 The only difference is the coat has a satin sheen which gives it a glossy glow.

 Long-Haired Guinea Pig Breeds

-The coats of long-haired breeds grow constantly.
+The coats of long-haired guinea pig types grow constantly.
 These are not the easiest guinea pigs for beginners to care for, but you can keep the hair trimmed to a reasonable length if you don't plan to show your pet at competitions.
 Six breeds fit this description.

 This guinea pig breed has a long, silky coat with a single rosette in the middle of the forehead which is referred to as a coronet.
 This coronet grows long just like the rest of the coat, falling over the eyes in the front and blending with the rest of the coat in the back.